hschellman/computing-basics/setup.md

 ### Caveats for later

+> ## Note: You cannot submit jobs from the Container
-You cannot submit jobs from the Container - you need to open a separate window, now do the [Apptainer](#SL7_setup) and submit your jobs from that window.
+> You cannot submit jobs from the Container - you need to open a separate window.
+In that window do the minimal [Alma9](#AL9_setup) setup below and submit your jobs from that window.
+>
+>You may need to print your submit command to the screen or a file to do so if your submission is done from a script that uses ups.
+{: .callout}

-## 4.2 Setting up DUNE software - Alma9 version
+## 4.2 Setting up DUNE software - Alma9 version <a name="AL9_setup"></a>

 We are moving to the Alma9 version of unix.
 Not all DUNE code has been ported yet but if you are doing basic analysis work, try it out.